ngrok/ngrok-docs/docs/guides/authn-with-ngrok.md

 ---
-title: Adding authentication support to your app
+title: Adding authentication to your app
 description: Simplest way to add authentication to you application without code change
 tags:
     - guides